How to block YouTube on your children’s school devices

 My first reaction was shock.
 I was surprised the school district hadn’t locked YouTube down, so I went to try to restrict it myself.
 But after playing around with the school-issued device for a few minutes, I realized I couldn’t even adjust the settings, much less set content controls.

-More than 10 million kids are going back to school this season on Chromebooks, the most popular device for cash-strapped school districts.
+Most kids are going back to school with Chromebooks, the most popular device for cash-strapped school districts.
 And while most school districts are exerting some level of control over those devices, there’s no standard everyone is following.
 In some instances, that control is shared between the district and the parents.
 In others, the matter is a bit more complicated.

 Regardless of your situation, here are some things you can do to take control over new devices in your home.